todo-labs/jumba/README.md

 [![Product Name Screen Shot][product-screenshot]][app-url]

 Introducing Jumba 🍳: Your personalized recipe generator, crafting hassle-free cooking experiences akin to HelloFresh.
+The name Jumba actually comes from the TV show [Lilo & Stich](https://en.wikipedia.org/wiki/Lilo_&_Stitch), where Dr. Jumba was an alien scientist who was convicted for creating illegal genetic experiments 😮.
+Jumba is a recipe generator that uses the OpenAI & Langchain to generate recipes based on the ingredients you have lying around your fridge/pantry.
 Powered by the T3 Stack, this modern full-stack marvel combines Next.js and TypeScript for a sleek frontend, while leveraging NextAuth.js, Prisma, and tRPC for seamless authentication, efficient database management, and robust APIs.
 Elevate your culinary journey today with Jumba, where every dish is an adventure! 🌟🍽️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>